RD2153874/FlowSource-migration-utility/UserManual.md

 ## 🎯 Quick Overview

-The FlowSource Migration Utility transforms standard Backstage applications into fully-featured FlowSource platform with enhanced authentication, database integration, and enterprise-grade features.
-This manual provides step-by-step instructions to ensure a successful migration.
+The FlowSource Migration Utility transforms standard Backstage applications into fully-featured FlowSource platform with enhanced authentication, database integration, template integration, and enterprise-grade features.
+This manual provides step-by-step instructions to ensure a successful migration through all three phases:

+- **Phase 1**: Basic FlowSource UI and theming
+- **Phase 2**: Authentication, database integration, and permissions
+- **Phase 3**: Template / Plugin integration and development platform capabilities

+The utility supports intelligent template integration with PDLC templates, automated catalog configuration, and plugin infrastructure preparation for a complete development platform experience.

 ## 📋 Table of Contents